WCRP-CMIP/Variable-Registry/docs/branded-identifier/02_How to Construct/patterns.md

 ---

-*These patterns represent best practices developed by the climate modeling community.
-Following them ensures consistency and interoperability across different modeling centers and projects.*
+*These patterns represent established conventions in the climate modeling community.
+Following them ensures consistency and interoperability across different modeling centers and research groups.*